lethain/staff-eng/src/markdown/guides/being-visible.md

-[Bert Fan](https://staffeng.com/stories/bert-fan) 's best advice for those trying to reach a Staff-plus role was, "Often reaching Staff is a combination of luck, timing, and work."
+[Bert Fan](https://staffeng.com/stories/bert-fan)'s best advice for those trying to reach a Staff-plus role was, "Often reaching Staff is a combination of luck, timing, and work."
 Timing is a particular sort of luck, so you can simplify this even further down to just luck and work.